Doom is a sci-fi horror first-person shooter developed and published by id for the PC (running MS-DOS) on December 10, 1993.

 Game Boy Advance

-Based on the Jaguar port, the GBA version of Doom was released by David A. Palmer Productions in 2001.
-Five new multiplayer-only maps were designed for this version.
+Based on the Jaguar version, the Game Boy Advance version of Doom was developed by David A. Palmer Productions and published by Activision on October 26, 2001.

 iPhone / iPod Touch